 Patient Care Technician Diploma Program

-Why become a patient care technician (PCT)?
-It feels highly rewarding, knowing that your compassion and support turned what could have been a difficult day for an elderly, ill or chronically sick person into a great one.
+A Patient Care Technician is a highly rewarding career, where your compassion and support may turn what could have been a difficult day for an elderly, ill or chronically sick person into a great one.

 - General Anatomy and Physiology

 - Medical Terminology

 - Emergency Room Technician

 - Medical Ethics and Documentation

 - Patient Care: Treatment and Care of Kidney Failure

 The Stautzenberger Advantage: